Published: Nov 20, 2018Time to read: 8mins Category: Recruitment

 Scan your favorite business, leadership, or HR industry publication and you’re bound to find an article on the myriad challenges facing enterprise recruiting teams.

 Some cite the scarcity of qualified candidates, long lead time, juggling job boards, and social recruiting.
-Others point to the need to reach more diverse candidates and enrich the interview process.
+Others point to the need to reach more diverse candidates or enrich the interview process.
 And don’t forget employer branding, inbound recruiting, and the candidate experience.

 If your applicant tracking system (ATS) isn’t helping your recruiting team keep up with these trends and solve for their evolving challenges, it’s time to look for a new one.